 You know those nights where you’ve had a long day and you really need food fast?
 The phone is tempting to order something, but you know that you’ve got some fresh produce in your fridge to use!
-That’s where this tofu stir fry recipe can come into play.
+That’s where this tofu noodles stir fry recipe can come into play.
 Trust me, it will take just as long to make this as it would for the delivery to come, and you’ll feel much better by making this easy tofu stir fry recipe versus having a greasy takeout!

 I don’t know about you but quite literally until making this recipe, tofu had been a pesky protein for me!
 I will admit that I was a naysayer and didn’t think it could be delicious, but making this tofu stir fry recipe proved me wrong!
-If you’re struggling with making tasty and crispy tofu as part of a mouthwatering meal, then I recommend you prepare this easy tofu stir fry recipe as part of your Live to Cook one-month challenge!
+If you’re struggling with making tasty and crispy tofu as part of a mouthwatering meal, then I recommend you prepare this easy tofu noodles stir fry recipe as part of your Live to Cook one-month challenge!
 Get started for free today by signing up to my email newsletter, plus you’ll receive all of my latest recipes directly to your inbox so there’s always a new fresh inspiration to try!

-Be sure to follow along with the step by step video recipe for this vegetarian stir fry!
+Be sure to follow along with the step by step video recipe for this vegetarian tofu noodles stir fry!
 I’d also appreciate it if you subscribe to my YouTube channel if you haven’t already, and make sure you hit the bell button so you receive the notifications when the recipe videos go live!
 Let’s get cooking!

-Why You’ll Love These Tofu Noodles!
+Why You’ll Love This Tofu Noodles Stir Fry!

 Easy and fast to make: You can get this stir fried tofu ready in just about 30 minutes without many steps!
 The majority of the effort actually comes from the prep work, and then you just need to get cooking!

 Great use of veggies: You can use the veggies that are hanging out in your fridge to prepare this healthy tofu noodle recipe!
-As I mention in my free motivational guide to explore your potential in the kitchen, Make Cooking Fun!!, using what you have in your fridge is an excellent source of inspiration!
+As I mention in my free motivational guide to explore your potential in the kitchen, Make Cooking Fun!, using what you have in your fridge is an excellent source of inspiration!
 If you’ve got additional veggies or different veggies from what I’m using, then feel free to use them.
 I’ve got some other recommendations for veggies that will go well in this stir fry later on in this post!

 Delicious: Of course this is always the most important reason why you’d make anything!
 The veggies and the sauce and toasted tofu all taste so amazing, and you’ll definitely want to have seconds!